-Toxins are complex
+Toxins are very complex.

-Don’t live in fear of toxic substances!
+Don’t live in fear of toxic substances.

 As far as toxic substances are concerned, the primary issue is their ability to damage your healthy cells.
 Whether you inhale or ingest pollution, your body’s best defense is to maintain a healthy lifestyle.

 How does your body process toxic compounds?

 Your liver is the primary detoxifying agent.
 It is well equipped to eliminate toxicants that are ingested, absorbed, inhaled, or created by your body.

 We previously discussed your body’s ability to ‘cleanse’ itself in our article, The Truth Behind Cleansing.
 If you are eating well, exercising, sleeping, and avoiding significant toxic substances to the best of your ability, you can trust your body to protect itself.

 The problem occurs when you are exposed to more toxicants than your body is able to eliminate.
 If you are taking in too much too quickly, your body’s elimination processes may break down.
 The more toxicants taken in (e.g., the dose you receive), the more likely your elimination systems will become overloaded— resulting in harmful health effects.